Value Proposition Canvas Model and Template

 What is the pain of the customer?

-By pain is meant what the customer finds annoying or what he perceives as negative.
+By pain or customer pain is meant what the potential customer finds annoying or what he perceives as negative.
 It is the negative experience of the customer in the process of finishing a job to be done.

 What is the gain of the customer?

 The gain is the positive outcome the potential customer envisages.

 It is about what the customer expects and what would surprise him.
 What makes the customer happy?
 This could be cost savings, user friendliness, more turnover, service, advice and a pleasant working environment.
 By responding well to the gain, suppliers can make a difference.

 Suppliers can obtain information about the jobs, pain and gain by entering into discussions with customers and by observing the market.